 Poor Oral Hygiene

 Without any excuses, yellow teeth are caused by poor oral hygiene most of the time.
 When you skip brushing and flossing your teeth, that's when the yellow spots on the teeth start to show.

 Here's what you need to do to get rid of yellow teeth:

 Whitening strips are very effective in making your teeth white because they contain hydrogen peroxide that instantly whitens your teeth.
-However, you need to be careful in using these strips because hydrogen peroxide can damage teeth too when used too much.
 Most whitening strips only contain 14% hydrogen peroxide and below to be considered safe to use.
 You can only use whitening strips once or twice per day for two weeks.

 Remove the plastic and place the side with whitening gel to your teeth aligning your gum line.
 Press the plastic on your teeth and fold the remaining plastic behind your teeth.

 In order to remove the food stuck in between your teeth, it is necessary to floss.
 However, traditional string floss may not be ideal to use because it is time consuming and needs proper concentration knowing that if you pull the string harshly, it may hurt your teeth and gums.